ravisarojjnu/deep-learning/medical_image_segmentation/readme.md

 ## Models
 ### FCN
 The FCN model is an encoder-decoder architecture that uses convolutional layers to predict pixel-wise segmentation masks.
-We implemented the FCN model in PyTorch.
+We implemented the FCN model in PyTorch to detect Colonoscopy polyp.
 #### Result

 | Metric | Pretrained FCN model | Trained FCN model from Scratch |Fine tune pre-trained FCN model |